-VFS Global brings Bulgaria visa application services closer to home for Qatar residents
+VFS Global Brings Bulgaria Visa Application Services Closer To Home For Qatar Residents

-(MENAFN- VFS Global) • Applicants can submit documents for short-term and long-term visas, and legalisation of Police Clearance Certificates to Bulgaria
+Applicants can submit documents for short-term and long-term visas, and legalisation of Police Clearance Certificates to Bulgari

 Residents of Qatar can now apply for their Bulgaria visas at the VFS Global Visa Application Centre in Doha.
 Inaugurated on 05, August 2024, the centre will accept documents for short-term and long-term visas, as well as requests for the legalisation of Police Clearance Certificates to Bulgaria.